 By planting bee-friendly trees these delightful little eco-warriors help my garden thrive and conserve our environment.” – Gina, Owner of Harper’sNurseries

 “I plant trees hoping they will attract bees to my garden.” – Gina

 Georg Plants Trees Because All Humans Need Them

 “All living things depend on trees, including us humans.
 That’s why I think Click A Tree and their mission are so great!” – Georg

 So many awesome reasons to plant trees!
 What’s yours?

 As you can see, there are so many cool and unique reasons to plant trees.
 Deep down we’re all just some big ol’ tree lovers!

-Let us know in the comments, what your reason for tree planting is!
+Let us know, what your reason for tree planting is!
 No reason is too small or too big, as long as it’s meaningful to you.

 It started with the love for elephants and turned into a goal to plant one billion trees.
 Ambitious?
 Maybe.
 But history has proven to us that we can make the craziest things happen if we come together!
 Plant a tree right now: